Skip to Main Content

 Research Question #1

-Are cognitive biases related to how susceptible some people are to belief in conspiracy theories?
 This study is designed to explore how various cognitive biases, including jumping to conclusions, intentionalizing (ascribing intentionality to situations that are random or unintended), catastrophizing, emotional reasoning, and dichotomous thinking (seeing problems as extremes, without grey areas), might relate to the tendency to believe in conspiracy theories.
-Though some studies have focused on how cognitive ability relates to conspiracy theory beliefs (van Prooijen, 2017) and other studies have focused on specific cognitive biases (van Prooijen, et al., 2018), no study has focused on multiple relevant cognitive biases together in a single empirical study.
+Few studies have focused on multiple relevant cognitive biases together in a single empirical study.

 General Ideas for Methodology

+For this study you will be correlating two variables—cognitive biases and the tendency to believe in consipiracy theory.
 Participants will be assessed for cognitive biases using the Cognitive Bias Questionnaire for Psychosis (CBQp).
 Though conspiracy beliefs do not constitute a clinical psychosis, it is conceivable that both could involve similar underlying cognitive biases towards illogical and/or non-evidence-based beliefs.
 The results of the CBQp questionnaire will be correlated with the tendency to believe in conspiracy theories as measured by The Generic Conspiracy Beliefs Scale (GCBS).

 Tests

 • The Cognitive Biases Questionnaire for Psychosis (Peters et al., 2013) – This is an open-access educational resource.
 You can find the questionnaire in Appendix 1, pages 308-310 of this link.
+Add the questions for this test from the Peters et al. (2013) article to your survey (we can use survey software, called Qualtrics, for your survey).

 • To use the interactive GCB scale test, add this text below to your Qualtrix survey: